pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 fdisk
 parted
 mkfs
-dd
 xfs_repair
 pvcreate
 lvreduce
+mdadm failure tests
+mkswap
+GRUB changes
+route changes
+firewall changes
 ```

-### 5. Troubleshooting Is Part of the Lab
+## 6. Troubleshooting Is Part of the Lab

-Failures are treated as useful evidence rather than simply avoided.
+Failures are treated as useful evidence rather than something to hide.

 The goal is to understand: